imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing ([see What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
 Below I take the converged and optimal Anymal running policy, select a **single parameter** from the actor neural network and change it to get a pseudo-optimization landscape for the problem.

 ![](/img/blog/2025-01-31-why-bc-not-rl/anymal_landscape.jpeg)
 TODO update so that it's cleaner and has only the blue plot.
-Also TODO apply stochastic smooethingf
+Also TODO apply stochastic smoothing

 While this landscape is absolutely not convex, if you apply sufficient smoothing to it, it becomes pretty easy to solve for most RL algorithms.
 This stochastic smoothing is what has enabled RL to do what classical control hasn't been able to.
 All cyclic tasks I've seen exhibit good convexity after smoothing.